-θ θ θ

-А Superior 90 to 100%
+A Superior 90 to 100%

 В Above Average 80 to 89%

-С Average 70 to 79%
+$\mathbf{C}$ Average 70 to 79%

 D Passing 60 to 69%

 F Failure Below 60%

-4.12.2 Modified Grading
+4.11.2 Modified Grading

-A modified grading scale may be used in academic areas affected by the student's diagnosed learning disability or other diagnosed handicapping condition.
-On the permanent report card, an asterisk will be placed beside the modified subject area.
+A modified grading scale may be used in academic areas affected by a student's diagnosed learning disability or other diagnosed handicapping condition.
+On the report card and permanent report card, an asterisk will be placed beside the modified subject area.
 The description of the subject modification(s) will be placed in the student's file.
 Letter grades given in the modified area(s) will be based on the academic performance as defined in the student's modified academic plan.

-4.12.3 Diagnosed Disability
+4.11.3 Diagnosed Disability